Immigrants Criminal Records

 What is the correlation between immigration and crime rates?

-Studies show that immigrants are less likely to commit crimes than native-born citizens.
-Various factors, including socioeconomic conditions and integration levels, influence this correlation.
+Research indicates that immigrants are generally less likely to commit crimes than native-born citizens.
+This correlation is influenced by various factors, including socioeconomic conditions and levels of cultural integration.

 How do criminal records affect immigrants’ legal status?